-- Phase monitors can detect phase loss and disconnect equipment to prevent damage.
+- Voltage monitors can detect phase loss and disconnect equipment to prevent damage.

 Three-phase motors are commonly used for pumps and fans, as was well as industrial process equipment.
 Loss of a single phase can damage equipment, resulting in reduced productivity and costly repairs.
 This loss is commonly known as single phasing.
 In applications where three-phase equipment is critical to operations, phase protection makes good business sense.

 What causes single phasing?

 The loss of a single phase on a three-phase line may be due to a downed power line or a blown pole-top fuse on the utility system.
 Phase loss may also result from a single-phase overload condition causing one fuse to blow, or an equipment failure within a facility.

 A small phase voltage unbalance will not typically harm a motor.
-However, greater unbalances often lead to insulation breakdown and shorter equipment life.
-The complete loss of a phase is more difficult to detect than simple phase unbalance and it can damage a motor very quickly.
-If not detected within as little as five seconds, it may lead to costly repair or replacement of the motor.
+However, greater unbalances often lead to insulation breakdowns and shorter equipment life.
+The complete loss of a phase is more difficult to detect than simple phase unbalance, and it can damage a motor quickly.
+If not detected within as little as five seconds, it may lead to costly repair or replacement.

 Phase loss protection

 Phase loss protection devices are relatively inexpensive and simple to install.
-They provide protection by disconnecting equipment from the circuit when phase loss is detected.
-Phase monitors are the most commonly used protection solution.
+They provide protection by disconnecting the equipment from the circuit when phase loss is detected.
+Phase or voltage monitors are the most common solution.

-In addition to voltage, most phase monitors measure current and phase angle, which also indicate phase loss.
-Phase monitors detect over-voltage, under-voltage, phase reversal and excessive on/off cycling—all of which can damage motors.
+In addition to voltage, most phase monitors also measure current and phase angle, which can indicate phase loss, as well.
+Phase monitors detect over-voltage, under-voltage, phase reversal and excessive on/off cycling — all of which can damage motors.
 They react to total phase loss or phase unbalance.
-The action taken by the monitor can range from audible or visible alarms to complete shutdown of the motor.
+The monitor can send an audible or visible alarm, or completely shut the motor down.